docinfosci/canvasxpress-python/README.md

 Complete examples using the ***CanvasXpress*** library including the mouse events, zooming, and broadcasting capabilities are included in this package.
-This ***CanvasXpress*** Python package was created by Dr. Todd C. Brett, with support from [Aggregate Genius Inc.](https://www.aggregate-genius.com), in cooperation with the Dr. Isaac Neuhaus and the ***CanvasXpress*** team.
+This ***CanvasXpress*** Python package was created by Dr. Todd C. Brett, with support from [Aggregate Genius Inc.](https://www.aggregate-genius.com), in cooperation with Dr. Isaac Neuhaus and the ***CanvasXpress*** team.

 The maintainer of the Python edition of this package is [Dr. Todd C. Brett](https://github.com/docinfosci).